 Apple integrated GPT into their voice assistant Siri.
 Google’s Gemini has expanded to Wear OS 6 smartwatches, Android Auto systems, and smart TVs.

 Software becomes more intricate, with dynamic elements, multiple integrations, and endless updates.
-In this light, tech teams question the future of QA testing.
+In this light, tech teams question the future of software testing.
 How to maintain software integrity amidst this complexity, when and what exactly to test, and the most important — who will be testing all that scope?

 Let’s take a straight look at continuous testing and AI’s role in it: from regression cycles to tracking down flaky test logic and keeping up with fast-moving CI pipelines.